tsnorri/panvc3/README.md

 ## Installing

 Binaries for Linux on x86-64 are available on [Anaconda](https://anaconda.org).
-PanVC 3 may be installed with `conda install -c tsnorri -c conda-forge panvc3=v1.0`.
+PanVC 3 may be installed with `conda install -c tsnorri -c conda-forge panvc3=v1.0`. [glibc](https://www.gnu.org/software/libc/) 2.28 or newer is required. (`ldd --version` may be used to check the version installed with your operating system.)

 ## Building